digital-blueprint/toolkit/packages/file-handling/README.md

 This event is sent if multiple files are selected.

+#### `dbp-nextcloud-file-picker-number-files`
+This event is sent from nextcloudfilepicker and is send when files are picked and sends the number of selected files

 **Payload**: `{'file': File}` where [File](https://developer.mozilla.org/en-US/docs/Web/API/File) is the binary file that was selected